 Ever since I was a child myself I have been obsessed with sharks.
 Needless to say, Shark Week is a big deal in my house.

 So you guessed it.

 We now have our own Shark Week celebration at the childcare.
-We learn about the many different types of sharks.
-It really is a weeklong study and celebration of all sea life.
+That week we learn about the many different types of sharks.
+In fact, it really is a weeklong study and celebration of all sea life.

 Are you going this year?